Yorkshire Dales National Park: Location

 The park is 50 mi north-east of Manchester; Otley, Ilkley, Leeds and Bradford lie to the south, while Kendal is to the west, Darlington to the north-east and Harrogate to the south-east.

-The national park does not include all of the Yorkshire Dales.
+The national park does not include all the Yorkshire Dales.
 Parts of the dales to the south and east of the national park are located in the Nidderdale Area of Outstanding Natural Beauty.
-The national park also includes the Howgill Fells and Orton Fells in the north west although they are not often considered part of the dales.
+The national park includes the Howgill Fells and Orton Fells in the north-west although they are not often considered part of the Dales.

 History

-In 1947, the Hobhouse Report recommended the creation of the Yorkshire Dales National Park in the then West Riding and North Riding of Yorkshire.
+In 1947, the Hobhouse Report recommended the creation of the Yorkshire Dales National Park covering parts of the West Riding and North Riding of Yorkshire.
 The proposed National Park included most of the Yorkshire Dales, but not Nidderdale.
 Accordingly, Nidderdale was not included in the National Park when it was designated in 1954.
 In 1963 the then West Riding County Council proposed that Nidderdale should be added to the National Park, but the proposal met with opposition from the district councils which would have lost some of their powers to the county council.

 Following the Local Government Act 1972 most of the area of the national park was transferred in 1974 to the new county of North Yorkshire.
 An area in the north west of the national park (Dentdale, Garsdale and the town of Sedbergh) was transferred from the West Riding of Yorkshire to the new county of Cumbria.
 In 1997 management of the national park passed from the county councils to the Yorkshire Dales National Park Authority.

 2016 extension

-A westward extension of the park into Lancashire and Cumbria encompassed much of the area between the old boundaries of the park and the M6 motorway.
+A westward extension of the park into Lancashire and Westmorland encompassed much of the area between the old boundaries of the park and the M6 motorway.
 This increased the area by nearly 24% and brought the park close to the towns of Kirkby Lonsdale, Kirkby Stephen and Appleby-in-Westmorland.
 The extension also includes the northern portion of the Howgill Fells and most of the Orton Fells.
-Before the expansion, the national park was solely in the historic county of Yorkshire, the expansion bringing in parts of historic Lancashire and Westmorland.
+The expansion brought in parts of historic Lancashire and Westmorland to join part of North Yorkshire and the South West part of Cumbria.